 She pursed her lips as if blowing me a kiss, then turned and went back to the police car.

-I got back in the car and watched them drive off.
+Getting back in the car, I watched them drive off.
 I went to start the engine and found my hands were shaking.
 I could sense my life was about to change.
 For better or worse, I didn’t know.
 That was for me to find out.